Dynamic-Capital/chatty-telly-bot/docs/CONFIG.md

 `✅` indicates where each key should be set.

 `MINI_APP_URL` should point to the deployed Telegram Mini App (for example, `https://qeejuomcapbdlhnjqjcc.functions.supabase.co/miniapp/`).
 If set, the bot shows a Mini App button and will automatically append a trailing slash if missing to avoid redirect issues.

+## Feature flags

+Feature flags are stored in the `kv_config` table and can be toggled via the admin bot.
+The `vip_sync_enabled` flag controls synchronization of VIP data.
+When disabled, all VIP sync operations stop immediately.